simonberner/memorize21/README.md

 5. Run lanes with e.g: ```fastlane beta```
 #### Troubleshooting
 - In case that you run out of 'Distribution' certificates, check the Certificates section in your Apple Developer account and delete unused certificates.

+## Release notes
+### v3.0.0
+- INFO: this version runs only on iOS 16.2+
+- NEW: bottom sheet for the info view
+- NEW: NavigationStack
+- DOC: some updates
+- FIXED: small fixes

 <hr>
 <p align="center">